-PAMINA RTDC1 Work Package 1.2: Questionnaire for RTDC1 Participants Organisation(s): U. S. Department of Energy (US DOE), Office of Civilian Radioactive Waste Management, Las Vegas, Nevada ("Yucca Mountain Project") Responsible Person(s): Abraham Van Luik, US DOE, Las Vegas, Nevada.
+PAMINA RTDC-1 Work Package 1.2: Questionnaire for RTDC-1 Participants Organisation(s): U. S. Department of Energy (US DOE), Office of Civilian Radioactive Waste Management, Las Vegas, Nevada ("Yucca Mountain Project") Responsible Person(s): Abraham Van Luik, US DOE, Las Vegas, Nevada.
 Peter Swift and Srikanta Mishra, Lead Laboratory/Sandia National Laboratories, Albuquerque, New Mexico.
 Date: 9 April 2007 complexity to be utilized.
+However, from a computational tractability perspective, complexity to be utilized.
 However, from a computational tractability perspective, primarily abstracted models are used in the TSPA process.
-For each of the sub- components in the total system model, an evaluation is carried out to determine the primarily abstracted models are used in the TSPA process.
 For each of the subcomponents in the total system model, an evaluation is carried out to determine the best form for the abstraction.
 In some cases, the results of detailed process models are captured as multi-dimensional response surfaces (e.g., in-package chemistry).
 In other cases, results of probabilistic process models are captured through a few discrete cases that are weighted appropriately to preserve the first few moments of the relevant performance measure (e.g., multi-scale thermal hydrology).
 Yet another example of model simplification involves developing transfer functions based on linear system theory to reduce 3-D models to 1-D models (e.g., using breakthrough curves and convolution theory to model saturated zone behavior).